-This cost to the firm described by the elasticity relies on the inability of the CEO to diversity her exposure to own-firm risk, a restriction that firms are keen on guaranteeing or else the incentives would be useless.
-Because the participation constraint is a fundamental component of the workhorse principal-agent model that guides almost all empirical investigations of CEO pay, we view the elasticity of pay to the variance of pay as a natural proxy for the cost of incentives to firms.
+This cost to the firm described by the elasticity relies on the inability of the CEO to diversity her exposure to own-firm risk, a restriction that firms are keen on maintaining or else the incentives would be useless.
+Because the participation constraint is a fundamental component of the workhorse principal-agent model that guides almost all empirical investigations of CEO pay, we view the elasticity of pay to the variance of pay as a natural proxy for the cost of incentives to firms that arises from a risk diversification argument.